pfnegrini/install-opencv/README.md

 I also answered my own [question](http://answers.opencv.org/question/40544/opencv-300-alpha-build-failure-with-tbb) if you are interested.
     * Patch libjpeg to mute common warnings that will fill up the logs.
 * Java 8 and Apache Ant
     * Patch memory leaks as I find them.
+Get more information [here](https://github.com/sgjava/opencvmem).
     * FourCC class
     * CaptureUI Applet to view images/video since there's no imshow with the bindings
 * Java and Python examples